Meditation for April 8th

 Tan.

-Organize your bookshelf by color so that the whites fade into black through the spectrum of the rainbow.
+Organize your bookshelf by color so that the whites fade into black across the rainbow spectrum.

 Learn to cook very well and cook for everyone.